 Each tower was different, each property a new struggle.
 Unsurprisingly, between 20 and 30 households accepted the offer of free internet, so long as a small tower could be built on their property.
 In some cases the residents offered to pay; these people just want to be able to help their friends and neighbors stay connected.

-Partnership and Community
+Partnerships and Community

 The pairing between an internet-starved rural community and an enterprising WISP is an amazing way to get real profit and bring prosperity back to the towns you care about.
 Better education, more employment opportunities, and quality education can change a community’s future.
 Big telco can’t say who deserves internet and who doesn’t.